Paperfeed/LiuChan/README.md

 ### Why is it called LiuChan?

 流畅 (*liú chàng*) stands for fluency in a language.
-I kept -Chan as an homage to it's origin.
+I kept -Chan as an homage to its origin.

 ### Troubleshooting